Healthy Homes Assessment Linden

 Linden Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is mandatory in all Linden and New Zealand rental homes where it is reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is compulsory throughout Linden and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords are required to keep records of their the compliance with any Healthy Homes Standard that apply or will be in force throughout the tenancy period of the rental property.
+• Property managers and landlords are required to keep records that demonstrate compliance with the Healthy Homes Standard that apply or will be applicable throughout the tenancy period of their rental properties.

-• Property managers and private landlords must make sure their rental properties conform according to Healthy Homes Standard within 90 days of a new, renewed , or altered lease.
+• Private landlords and property managers have to ensure their rental properties conform in accordance with Healthy Homes Standards within 90 days of a new, renewed or varied lease.

-• All boarding houses (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must meet the Healthy Homes Standards regardless of the date when the tenancy started.

-• All houses let by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All households rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy first began.

 Beginning 1 July 2024